Welcome

 OCB Logo

-OCB is a statewide organization of blind and visually impaired individuals, their families and friends.
-The organization works to encourage, empower, educate and enhance the lives of Oklahomans who are blind or visually impaired.
-OCB strives to empower blind Oklahomans to become full and independent participants in society through advocacy, leadership and public education on issues that affect the lives of citizens with visual impairments.
+OCB is a statewide organization of blind and visually impaired individuals, their families, and friends.
+The organization works to encourage, empower, educate, and enhance the lives of Oklahomans who are blind or visually impaired.
+OCB strives to empower blind Oklahomans to become full and independent participants in society through advocacy, leadership, and public education on issues affecting citizens with visual impairments.
 By connecting, sharing ideas and common concerns, and working together, we build an alliance that, more than individuals working alone, has the power to “improve tomorrow, today” for all Oklahomans who are blind or visually impaired.

 • • Learning to become tomorrow’s leaders.